 - Pipe insulation normally costs fifty cents per foot at a hardware store.
-However, a burst pipe without insulation can cost at least five-thousand dollars for repair.
+However, a burst pipe without insulation can cost at least five thousand dollars for repair.

 Provided the information above, a burst pipe brings a lot of trauma to a household.
 However, Utah Flood Cleanup is here to handle any water, flood, smoke, or fire situations that may have found their way to your home.
-Such services Utah Flood Cleanup offer are:
+Such services Utah Flood Cleanup offers are: